rieckpil/talks/testing-spring-boot-applications-demystified/slides/content.md

 ## Unit Testing Has Limits

-- Unit test comes to break when e.g. controller
-- Request Mapping: Does /api/users/{id} actually resolve to your method?
+- **Request Mapping**: Does `/api/users/{id}` actually resolve to your desired method?
-- Status Codes: Will a bad request return a 400 or an accidental 200?
+- **Validation**: Will incomplete request bodys result in a 400 bad request or return an accidental 200?
+- **Serialization**: Are your JSON objects serialized and deserialized correctly?
-- Headers: Are you setting Content-Type or custom headers correctly?
+- **Headers**: Are you setting Content-Type or custom headers correctly?
-- Security: Is your @PreAuthorize rule enforced?
+- **Security**: Are your Spring Security configuration and other authorization checks enforced?
+- **Database**: Can we effectively map our complex JPA entity to a database table?
+- etc.

 ---